Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 Although many people choose to put their dog in a vest for easy identification, vests are not required.
 In order to bring yours into a building with you, you simply need to identify it as a service dog.
-Owners or employees may ask you what tasks the dog is trained to perform but cannot legally ask about your disability.
+Owners or employees may ask you what tasks the dog is trained to perform, but they cannot legally ask about your disability.
 Many other countries have similar protections.

-Who Qualifies For a Service Dog?
+Who Qualifies for a Service Dog?